 This fact sheet investigates the work of frontbenchers (members of parliament who sit on the front seats of either the Senate or House of Representatives) and backbenchers (members of parliament who sit in the rows of seats behind the frontbench).

-Ministers and shadow ministers sit on the front row of the seats in either the House of Representatives or the Senate.
+Ministers and shadow ministers sit on the front row of the seats in either the Senate or the House of Representatives.
 That is why they are referred to as frontbenchers.
 Backbenchers are members of parliament who are not ministers or shadow ministers; they sit in the rows of seats behind the frontbench.